arthuradriaens-code/Quantum-Espresso-Helper-script/README.md

 When making the cif file yourself, you generally don't have an author added, this screws up the formatting a bit (it still works tho)

-## RelaxCrystal.sh
+## FindVol.sh
-Basic script that will simulate for different volumes after which you get a file VolVsE.out, this file can then be used by ev.x
+Basic script that will simulate for different volumes after which you get a file VolVsE.txt, this file can then be used by ev.x

 ### How to use: